Auditing Mechanism

 (JPY million)

-Non-audit services provided to the Company include tasks such as drafting comfort letters related to corporate bonds issuances.
+Non-audit services provided to the Company include tasks such as drafting comfort letters related to corporate bonds and offering of shares.

 Compensation for Ernst & Young Member Firms